PolinaPavlovich/CONCLUS/README.md

 These two functions can be applied not only to marker genes from scRNA-seq but also for DESeq2 results in bulk RNA-seq.

-CONCLUS was developed by Polina Pavlovich and Konstantin Chuckreev in the laboratory of Christophe Lancrin in the European Molecular Biology Laboratory, EMBL Rome.
+CONCLUS was developed by Polina Pavlovich and Konstantin Chukreev in the laboratory of Christophe Lancrin in the European Molecular Biology Laboratory, EMBL Rome.

 The vignette, an [example R script](https://github.com/PolinaPavlovich/CONCLUS/blob/master/Example_full_workflow.R) with all input